DropdownMenu is a component for displaying the list of options and their nested items.

 You can place a text counter after the text.
 It should have the same size that item's text has.

 Badge can be placed after the text.
 The margin between the text and the badge is always 4px.
-If item with badge is selected, then do not show badge in the trigger.
+If item with badge is selected, then don’t show badge in the trigger.

 You can add additional text with